buggyrace/buggy-race-about/docs/customising/creating-tasks.md

 `/project/tasks/issues.csv`, and there's a button on the admin tasks page so you can download it in case this is useful to you.

-Note that the task admin page also allows you to download the _current_ tasks in this form, which might not be the same as the published issues (if you have edited the tasks since you last published them).
+Note that the load task admin page also allows you to download the _current_ tasks in this form, which might not be the same as the published issues (if you have edited the tasks since you last published them).

 ---